blankoworld/hugo_theme_adam_eve/README.md

 I migrated my [Dokuwiki](https://www.dokuwiki.org/) to [Hugo](http://gohugo.io/) and created a new theme reconcile both: Adam & Eve was born.

-This theme is special: it comes with it more simple formal dress.
+This theme is special: **it comes with its more simple formal dress**.

-So I only give some elements so that you can create a Wiki.
+Why ?
+Because it is:

+  * simple
+  * clean
+  * responsive

+For you to create a Wiki, I created Hugo shortcodes:

+  * for external link
+  * for internal link
+  * for word you planned to use to create a new wiki single page
+  * to create different notes:
+    * important note
+    * an alert
+    * tip box
+    * or normal note

-After that, you need to dress it with more CSS.
+After that, if you need to dress it with more CSS, you're free :smile:.

 # Link behaviour in content